Sewer socialism: Electoral success

 In 1910, the Socialists won most of the seats in the Milwaukee city council and county board.
 This included the first Socialist mayor in the United States, Emil Seidel, who also received the nomination for Vice President on the Socialist Party of America ticket in the 1912 election when the Socialists netted 6% of the vote, their highest-ever percentage.
 Seidel and Berger both lost their campaigns in 1912, but in 1916 a new socialist mayor was elected, Daniel Hoan, who remained in office until 1940.
 Socialists never regained total control over the local government as they did in 1910, but they continued to show major influence until the defeat of Daniel Hoan in 1940.
 The sewer socialists elected one more mayor in Milwaukee, Frank Zeidler, who served for three terms (1948–1960).
-A member of a socialist party has not been elected mayor of a major American city since the end of Zeidler's tenure, although independent democratic socialist Bernie Sanders was elected mayor of Burlington, Vermont in 1981.
+Following Zeidler's tenure, socialist parties had limited success in mayoral elections in major American cities.
+Independent democratic socialist Bernie Sanders was elected mayor of Burlington, Vermont in 1981.
 In the Democratic Party primary for the 2021 Buffalo mayoral election, self-identified socialist India Walton scored an upset victory over incumbent Byron Brown.
 However, Brown went on to defeat Walton in the general election as a write-in candidate.
-Had Walton won, she would have been the first socialist to serve as mayor of a major American city since Zeidler.
+In November 2025, Zohran Mamdani, a member of both the Democratic Socialists of America and the Democratic Party (United States) was elected mayor of New York City, becoming the first member of a socialist political organization to be elected mayor of a major American city since Zeidler.

 In 2022, Milwaukee elected two democratic socialists to the Wisconsin State Assembly, Darrin Madison and Ryan Clancy.
 Madison and Clancy, who are both members of the Democratic Party, announced they would form an informal Socialist Caucus, the first of its kind in Wisconsin since 1931.